January 2019 Edition

 3. Inclusive Proposal: Diverse and professionally curated content, a reasonable budget, and the ability to attract and engage public participation.

-4. Innovative Promotion: The effective utilization of multiple marketing channels and new media such as mobile apps and social networks.
+4. Innovative Promotion: The effective utilization of multiple marketing channels and new media such as mobile apps, live video streams, and social networks.

 5. Networks & Resources: The enhancement of the project's impact based on the organization's resources and connections (including the proposed self-funded amount towards the project) and its ability to mobilize professional cultural networks.